commhill/commhill.github.io/about/index.md

 We hope to create a unified voice within our large community and celebrate together with events throughout the year.

+We are NOT a homeowners association.
+We do not impose rules or restrictions, but we do meet regularly to come up with ways to improve life in our neighborhood.

 **Do you live on or near Communications Hill?
 Join us today!**

 * [Click here to join our Facebook Group](https://www.facebook.com/groups/communicationshill)